Small living room with dining area layout

 Layout 4 – Dining Table Behind Sofa with Rug Zoning

-• A living room rug placed under the sofa and coffee table
+• One rug under the sofa and coffee table

 Pro tip

-This layout is perfect if you want your home to look thoughtfully designed, not random.
+This setup is perfect if you want your space to feel organized without doing anything complicated.

 Cozy Apartment Living & Dining Space Separated by Rugs